ATawzer/Storm-Old/README.md

 # Setup and Usage

 To get started, you will need a few pieces of information.
 The .ipynb notebook titled Storm Notebook has a cell dedicated to setting this information up.
-As a user of the storm I wanted to share some sample visuals to track how useful the storm has been to me.
-Ove the course of its creation I have tried out 60,000+ tracks across 1,400+ artists all orchestrated using the storm.

-I almost always know and listen to songs before any of my friends or family, even the true fans of certain artists.
-I also know I won’t ever miss the best music out there from my favorite artists.

 ## 1. User Id
 The first and arguably most important is your user id, which can be found by navigating to your profile and clicking the three dots icon.
 Then, navigate to Share -> Copy Spotify URI and you should be presented with something like the following: